iliabylich/iliabylich.github.io/_posts/2021-12-28-writing-bindings-upside-down.markdown

 This conversion with `union` is an equivalent of `std::mem::transmute` from Rust (C++20 has `std::bit_cast` for that, but `union` shows better what happens under the hood).
 Also we `std::move` the value to and from `union` on conversion, this is important (otherwise, copyable types are copied).

-However, it has a requirement for `T` to be both movable and constructible with no args.
+However, it has a requirement for `T` to be both movable and constructible with no arguments.
 We could do `std::memset(this, 0, sizeof(T))`, but some move constructors/assignment operators swap fields of `this` and given `other`, and so sometimes it's invalid to call a destructor on an object full of zeroes (of course it totally depends on the structure of the object).

 With these blobs implementing binding functions is trivial: